The evolution of forecasting for decision making in dynamic environments

-We have shown that a forecasters can coexist with myopic types and that they have a large effect on strategic and environmental dynamics.
+We have shown that forecasters can coexist with myopic types and have a large effect on strategic and environmental dynamics.
 But the question remains: can the forecasting type invade a population initially composed of myopic types and reach a substantial frequency?
-To study the invasion of forecasting, we initialize simulations with only myopic individuals and let this system relax to its steady state, which features a stable limit cycle with large oscillations.
-We then perturb the system by introducing forecasters at very low frequency and simulate that invasion process.
+To study the invasion of forecasting, we initialize simulations with only myopic individuals and let this system relax to its steady-state, which features a stable limit cycle with large oscillations.
+We then perturb the system by introducing forecasters at a low frequency and simulate that invasion process.

 For any particular set of parameters, we find that the likelihood of a successful invasion is greater when the initial frequency of forecasting types is greater.
 The success of invasion also depends on the strategy composition among the invading forecasters as well as the exact timing of the introduction of forecasters within the environmental cycle.